mtumilowicz/rust-rocket-workshop/README.txt

     excused from the ownership rules.
 These are called Copy types.
     • The standard library provides the reference-counted pointer types Rc and Arc, which allow values to have multiple owners, under some restrictions.
+    * returns a value referencing data owned by the current function
+        * How to return a reference to a value from Hashmap wrappered in Arc and Mutex in Rust?
+        ```
+        use std::sync::{Arc,Mutex};
+        use std::collections::HashMap;

+        struct Hey{
+            a:Arc<Mutex<HashMap<String, String>>>
+        }

+        impl Hey {
+            fn get(&self,key:&String)->&String{
+                self.a.lock().unwrap().get(key).unwrap() // compilation error: returns a value referencing data owned by the current function
+            }
+        }
+        ```
+        * If that return type were allowed to point inside the Mutex's data, there would be nothing stopping other code from locking the mutex and deleting the entry, meaning that the returned reference would point at something that was deallocated
+        * If it's allowed, the map might change due to the operation from another thread, and it's UB
+            * A reference-counting loop; these objects will not be freed
+                * It is possible to leak values in Rust this way, but such situations are rare.
+You cannot create a cycle without, at some point, making an older value point to a newer value.
+                  This obviously requires the older value to be mutable.
+Since Rc pointers hold their referents immutable, it’s not normally possible to create a cycle.
+                  * interior mutability
+                    * If you com‐
+                      bine those techniques with Rc pointers, you can create a cycle and leak memory.
+                    * You can sometimes avoid creating cycles of Rc pointers by using weak pointers, std::rc::Weak, for some of the links instead.
+                    * What we need is a little bit of mutable data (a File) inside an otherwise immutable value (the SpiderRobot struct).
+                    * Rust offers several flavors of it; in this section, we’ll discuss the two most straightforward types: Cell<T> and RefCell<T>, both in the std::cell module.
+                      * A Cell<T> is a struct that contains a single private value of type T. The only special thing about a Cell is that you can get and set the field even if you don’t have mut access to the Cell itself: fn set(&self, value: T) // note: not `&mut self` this one unusual detail is the whole point of Cells.
+                      * Unlike Cell, RefCell supports borrowing refer‐ ences to its T value: ref_cell.borrow()
+                        Returns a Ref<T>, which is essentially just a shared reference to the value stored in ref_cell.
+                        This method panics if the value is already mutably borrowed; see details to fol‐ low.
+                        ref_cell.borrow_mut()
+                        Returns a RefMut<T>, essentially a mutable reference to the value in ref_cell.
+                        This method panics if the value is already borrowed; see details to follow. ref_cell.try_borrow(), ref_cell.try_borrow_mut()
+                        Work just like borrow() and borrow_mut(), but return a Result.
+Instead of pan‐ icking if the value is already mutably borrowed, they return an Err value.
+                      * The only difference is that normally, when you borrow a reference to a variable, Rust checks at compile time to ensure that you’re using the reference safely.
+If the checks fail, you get a compiler error.
+RefCell enforces the same rule using run-time checks.
+                      * The other drawback is less obvious and more serious: cells—and any types that contain them—are not thread-safe.
+                        * Rust therefore will not allow multiple threads to access them at once.
     • You can “borrow a reference” to a value; references are non-owning pointers, with limited lifetimes.
     * moves